basson099/websocketfiles/README.md

 ```

 After a successful websocket handshake, the demo server will return the message that you send to it.
-It is easily to change response message by modify function WebSocketEndpoint::process_message_data.
+It is easily to change response message by modifying function WebSocketEndpoint::process_message_data.

 ```cpp
  switch (packet.get_opcode())